twestpha/FirstPersonEngine/README.md

 * Simple Gun Selection

 Player Components, for managing the first person player
-* First Person Player
+* First Person Player, with movement, aiming, player sounds, and death/respawning
-* Player Respawn Volume

 Billboard Sprites Components, used for 2D sprites in 3d space, much like Doom or Wolfenstein 3D.
-* Material Animation
+* Rotatable, with Animation
-* Rotatable
-* Mesh Bounds

 Enemy Components, used for managing enemies and their actions
 * Enemy Manager